RCL-lab/sha1_pynq/README.md

 ## 1- Building the project

-If you want to get and use pre_build overlay hardware designs you can skip to section 2.
+If you want to get and use pre-build overlay hardware designs you can skip to section 2.

 ### Building overlay hardware desing
 First hardware overlay design must be build to be used in software.